NGWPC/ngencerf-server/README.md

 # Directory structure

 By convention with the Docker images, the mount point is at `~/ngwpc/data`.
-Under there, we have our work directory, `ngen-cal-work`

-There are some static files that need to be put in place before running ngen-cal.  `ngen-cal-work/bmi_config/Noah-OWP` should be created and the 3 TBL files copied there.
-The `parquet` files should be copied to `ngen-cal-work/parquet`
+This is defined in `settings.py` and should not change without proper coordination.

+Under there, we have our work directory, `ngen-cal-work`.
+This directory contains files that are common and can be shared with all the calibration runs, such as forcing and observation data that comes from hydrofabric, as well as some static files.

+The static files are in `ngen-cal-work/bmi_config/Noah-OWP`  and `ngen-cal-work/parquet`.
+These directories will be populated automatically at start-up.
+Nothing else needs to be done.

-`ngen-cal-work/forcing` and `ngen-cal-work/observation` are used for the forcing and observation files download from Hydrofabric.
+`ngen-cal-work/forcing`, `ngen-cal-work/observation` and `ngen-cal-work/geopackage` are used for the forcing, observation and geopackage files that are downloaded from Hydrofabric.
-This is a shared location, since forcing files and observation files can be re-used for the same gage.
+This is a shared location, since these files can be re-used by different jobs for the same gage.

 If the user chooses to upload the forcing or observation files, they will be put into the instance specific directory, which is `ngen-cal-work/run_calib/{id}_{user}`, where `id` is the id of the calibration run and `user` is the owner of the run.
+The instance-specific directory is also where `create-input` creates the directory struction that is used at run-time by ngen and ngen-cal

 In the example below, `20_peter/forcing` and `20_peter/observation` contain user-uploaded forcing and observation files.

-The `ngen-cal-work/geopackage` directory is also shared, as geopackage files can also be re-used.

 ```
 peter.a.kronenberg@U-12SMBYD5450YI:~/ngwpc/data$ tree -L 4  -n -A